Transnet Freight Rail: History

 The Central South African Railways (CSAR) was from 1902 to 1910 the operator of public railways in the Transvaal Colony and Orange River Colony in what is now South Africa.
 During the Anglo-Boer War, as British forces moved into the territory of the Orange Free State and the South African Republic, the Orange Free State Government Railways, the Netherlands-South African Railway Company and the Pretoria-Pietersburg Railway were taken over by the Imperial Military Railways under Lieutenant-Colonel Sir Percy Girouard.
 After the war had ended, the Imperial Military Railways became the Central South African Railways in July 1902, with Thomas Rees Price as general manager.
 With the creation of the Union of South Africa in 1910, the CSAR was merged with the Cape Government Railways and the Natal Government Railways to form the South African Railways, which is now Transnet Freight Rail.

+As part of a project to reform the rail freight sector, Transnet's rail infrastructure manager responsibilities were separated from Transnet Freight Rail and placed under the control of Transnet Rail Infrastructure Manager (TIMM).
+TIMM signed operating agreements in May 2026 with 11 private sector companies to access the national rail network.
+The selected operators are ARC South Africa, Barberry, Grindrod Rail, Interlinks, IRACEMA, Menar Ports & Rail, Minrail, Motheo Logistics, The Railway Corporation, Sharp Logistics and TLD Marine.

 Operations

 Transnet Freight Rail is a freight logistics and passenger transport railway.
 It is the largest freight hauler in Africa.
 The company comprises several businesses: